whisperaven/0ops.exed/exed/README.md

 - The server will using chunked transfer encoding when query with **follow=1**.

 ##### Query parameters:
 - **outputs**: 1/True/true or 0/False/false, show return data of each operations.
-Only Job State are shown by default.
+Only Job State was returned by default.
 - **follow**: 1/True/true or 0/False/false, show return data of each operations using **follow** mode (http chunked).

 ##### Status codes: